PKSangdeh/D2D/README.md

 # D2D
-Description:
+_this repo has the codes for concurrent D2D and NR cellular communications._

+***1. Description:***

    - This codes enables the D2D communication at cellular networks.
 The network has two subsystems, cellular network and D2D network.
      The cellular network includes a multi-antenna BS and multiple single-antenna CUEs.
 The D2D network includes two DUEs, each of which may have one or multiple-antennas.
 But, make sure there is enough DoF to cancell cross-network interference.
 For example, a BS with 4 antennas, 2 single-antenna CUEs, DUE1 with 2 antennas, and DUE2 with one antenna is a proper configuration.
 The D2D